This Day in Georgia Civil War History

 Diary Entry on Bad Meat and Worthless Confederate Money

-  Julia Johnson Fisher - staying in Camden County during the Civil War - wrote in her diary of getting sick from some bad meat, and of the virtual worthlessness of Confederate money.
+Julia Johnson Fisher - staying in Camden County during the war - wrote in her diary of getting sick from some bad meat, and of the virtual worthlessness of Confederate money.

 Mr. Linn killed a pig and sent us a piece.
 The first meat we have had in eight days–with the exception of a rice bird.
 We were all eager for our supper but the pig was so poor and green that it made us sick.
 I awoke in the night distressed with hives–my body was covered with rash.
 All have been busy since the fire picking up nails–it is said there are none in the confederacy.
 A few weeks ago they were worth $300 a keg, now more.
 Mr. Fisher and John are now hurrying to plant corn.
 The nights are so cold nothing grows fast.
 Sybil had a tedious ride to King’s Ferry.
 Kate bought a common calico dress for $120., ten yards.
 Merchants prefer to keep their goods until the new issue.
 This banking business is a great swindle.
 People who deposited gold for safekeeping are obliged to give it up for this confederate trash.
 Source: Julia Johnson Fisher, 1814-1885 Diary, 1864